Helleday Laboratory

 The Eppendorf Award for Young European Investigators was first established in 1995.
 It acknowledges outstanding contributions to biomedical research in Europe based on methods of molecular biology, including novel analytical concepts.
 The Award is presented in partnership with Nature.

-Read more about the Nature Eppendorf award here: https://www.nature.com/nature/awards/eppendorf
+Read more about the Nature Eppendorf Award here

-We cracked the detail mechanism of how MTHFD1/2 inhibitors work.
+We cracked the detailed mechanism of how MTHFD1/2 inhibitors work

 03 April 2023

-We are extremely proud to publish in Nature Metabolism the detailed mechanism how MTHFD1/2 inhibitors work and why they specifically kill cancer cells.
-This constitutets a new major attack on cancer and we are excited to see how it works in the clinic.
+We are extremely proud to publish in Nature Metabolism the detailed mechanism on how our MTHFD1/2 inhibitors work and why they specifically kill cancer cells.
+This constitutes a new major attack on cancer and we are excited to see how it works in the clinic.